FengBoi/dotfiles/README.md

 ## TODO
 - Need to make two configs (Mac and Linux)

-- Add steps for checking and installing zsh
+- Add steps for checking and installing zsh oh-my-zsh and antigen
-- Install antigen for zsh
-- Copy the .zshrc over
+- Copy the .zshrc and .zshrc_functions over
 - Source .zshrc

+- Get node, nvm and yarn

 - Nvim stuff